gioconte/SEBC/security/labs/tls-level-one.md

 Restart cloudera manager

-Than enable TLS Encryption in CM restart both cloudera manager server and cloudera manager server!
+Than enable TLS Encryption in CM.

+Restart both cloudera manager server and cloudera manager agents on all hosts!